 Wood for Fords / Fordwood

 Most Model A cars had a "soft top" or "cloth top".
-Some had canvas, some had a rubber type vinyl on the top, and some had the top material covers the entire roof area, but other A's just covered the top bow area.
+Some had canvas, some had a rubber type vinyl on the top, and some had the top material covering the entire roof area, but other Model A's just covered the top bow area.

-The FORD factory sometimes INTERCHANGED the header & matching sheet metal of the 1930 TUDOR SEDAN and THE 1930 CLOSED CAB PICKUP.
-We find this in 1% of HEADERS we replace.
-The Tudor: 4 inches.
-The Closed Cab Pickup: 3&3/4".
-Please measure BEFORE ordering.
+The Ford factory sometimes interchanged the header and matching sheet metal of the 1930 Tudor Sedan and the 1930 Closed Cab Pickup.
+We find this in 1% of headers we replace.
+The Tudor is 4 inches, and the Closed Cab Pickup is 3&3/4".
+Please measure before ordering.

 Home Model T V8 FAQs A-Coupes A-BodyStyles Fordors